awsdocs/aws-direct-connect-user-guide/doc_source/resiliency_toolkit.md

 + Provides Amazon CloudWatch metrics for connections and virtual interfaces\.
 For more information, see [Monitoring AWS Direct Connect resources](monitoring-overview.md)\.

 The following resiliency models are available in the AWS Direct Connect Resiliency Toolkit:
 + **Maximum Resiliency**: This model provides you a way to order dedicated connections to achieve an SLA of 99\.99%\.
-It requires you to meet all of the requirements for achieving the SLA that are specified in the [AWS Direct Connect Service Level Agreement](https://aws.amazon.com/directconnect/sla/)\.
+It requires you to meet all of the requirements for achieving the SLA that are specified in the [AWS Direct Connect Level Agreement](https://aws.amazon.com/directconnect/sla/)\.
 + **High Resiliency**: This model provides you a way to order dedicated connections to achieve an SLA of 99\.9%\.
 It requires you to meet all of the requirements for achieving the SLA that are specified in the [AWS Direct Connect Service Level Agreement](https://aws.amazon.com/directconnect/sla/)\.
 + **Development and Test**: This model provides you a way to achieve development and test resiliency for non\-critical workloads, by using separate connections that terminate on separate devices in one location\.
 + **Classic**\.
 This model is intended for users that have existing connections and want to add additional connections\.
 This model does not provide an SLA\.